Frequently Asked Admission Questions

 Students may choose to live off-campus or apply for on-campus housing.
 Applications for on-campus housing will open in late October and close in November the fall prior to the on-campus spring semester.
 Students will typically hear back regarding housing decisions by the end of November/early December.

-Students admitted to the program who complete the residential semester and summer capstone project will graduate from MIT with a Master of Applied Science in Data, Economics, and Development Policy.
+Students admitted to the program who complete the residential semester and summer capstone project will graduate from MIT with a Master of Applied Science in Data, Economics, and Design of Policy.

 The list below provides an example of the course offerings for DEDP students.
 The list may change slightly from year to year depending on what courses are offered in the spring semester of a particular year.